This report is the result of collaboration between Article18, Middle East Concern, CSW, and Open Doors International.

 On 11 July 2018, Ramiel Bet Tamraz, son of Rev Victor Bet Tamraz, was sentenced to prison for four months for “spreading Christian propaganda.”
 The sentence is being appealed.

-On 22 September 2018, Zaman (Saheb) Fadaee – already serving a 10-year sentence in Evin Prison – received an 18-month prison sentence for “spreading propaganda against the regime.”
-Fatemeh Bakteri received a 12-month sentence for the same charges.
+On 22 September 2018, Zaman (Saheb) Fadaie – already serving a 10-year sentence in Evin Prison – received an 18-month prison sentence for “spreading propaganda against the regime.”
+Fatemeh Baktari received a 12-month sentence for the same charges.

 The following table includes cases which have appeared in public reports, and does not constitute a comprehensive record of every Christian currently detained in Iran: